aisnorway/aisn-website/README.md

 The website has undergone significant improvements:

+- **Updated Homepage Content**: Refined "The Challenge We Face" section with more precise messaging about AI risks and international cooperation
 - **Newsletter System**: Implemented a dedicated newsletter section for both languages
 - **Team Information**: Updated team structure with proper contact information
 - **Performance Optimization**: Removed unused CSS code and simplified JavaScript